Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 If you suspect someone is experiencing a crack overdose, take immediate action to minimize the damage and potentially save their life.

-• Immediately call 911.
-Professional help is needed.
+Call 911 immediately if you suspect someone is overdosing.
 While you can take certain measures on your own, it won’t be enough.
 Emergency medical help is necessary.
 Remain on the phone with the emergency operator and follow their instructions until paramedics arrive.

 When medical professionals arrive, they will usually treat a crack cocaine overdose with supportive care.
 If cardiac arrest has occurred, they’ll perform CPR.
 They may administer fluids or other medications, like benzodiazepines, to stabilize the person.